Shyft-to/solana-defi/Meteora/Rust/stream_and_parse_meteora_damm_v2_and_detect_buy_sell_event/README.md

 # Streaming Meteora Damm v2 Transactions and Detecting Buy and Sell Events

-This project monitors and parses Meteora Damm transactions on the Solana blockchain in real time using gRPC.
-By tracking buy and sell events as they happen, it delivers valuable insights into on-chain market activity, helping users understand market trends, trading behavior, and liquidity flows within the Meteora ecosystem.
+This project provides real-time monitoring and parsing of Meteora Damm transactions on the Solana blockchain using gRPC.
+It captures buy and sell events as they occur, offering actionable insights into market trends, trading behaviors, and liquidity flows within the Meteora ecosystem.

-The system decodes and interprets both Meteora Damm-specific instructions and those from the Solana Token Program, extracting actionable data and transforming it into a clean, serializable format for seamless downstream processing and analysis.
+The system decodes and interprets instructions from both the Meteora Damm protocol and the Solana Token Program, transforming raw blockchain data into a clean, structured, and serializable format—ready for downstream processing and analytics.

-Built with Rust, the implementation leverages its type safety, flexibility, and rich ecosystem support to efficiently handle real-time streaming data with reliability and precision.
+Built with Rust, the implementation takes advantage of the language’s type safety, performance, and ecosystem support to reliably handle high-throughput, real-time data streams with precision and efficiency.
 ```
 $ cargo run -- --endpoint <endpoint> --x-token <token>
 ```